JpOnline/Blog/documentation_sprint.md

 > Cypher: You get used to it.
 I don’t even see the code.
 All I see is blonde, brunette, redhead.\
 > -- Matrix

+The problem I'm trying to mitigate is the difficulty of understanding pre-existing code, usually when you enter in a new team or just need to work in some part you are not used to.
+It might be inevitable spending more energy in these situations, but I thing the documentation plays a big role in how much energy you'll spend in the end.

+The documentation is simply information other people let to you about the code, if this information is up to date and right, it will definitely help you.

+There's a cost for maintaining documentation and if this cost is higher than the benefits you get from it, you will avoid wasting resources on it.
+So I'm trying to increase the value extracting some information automatically and decreasing the cost by making it clear what parts are out of date.

 ## Nice to meet you
 My name is João Paulo, I love to code and create real solutions for real problems.
 I love the Clojure programming language and I'm using it for about 2 years to create Progressive Web Apps using Web Components as a Free Lancer.